Kuldeepdev/picker-dynamic-font/README.md

 * Thismeans devs can change the font size on html and the text in supportedIonic Picker components will scale up/down appropriately
 * Add support for Dynamic Type on iOS (the iOS version of Dynamic FontScaling) for Picker Component.

+As depicted in the screenshots, When adjusting the font size on an iOS device, the text size of the page changes, but the text size within the Picker component remains unaffected.

 1X image
 ![1X](https://github.com/Kuldeepdev/picker-dynamic-font/blob/main/1x.png)